Senliast/windows-scripts/SteamAppsUpdatesControl/README.md

    1. Open Group Policy Editor.
    2. Navigate to "Computer configuration > Administrative templates > Windows components > Windows PowerShell"
    3. Open the setting "Allow script executing", select "Allow all scripts", press OK.
 2. Place the files and folders (except Info.txt and Steam-apps updates control.lnk) into C:\ServiceData\SteamAppsUpdatesControl\ .
-If you want to place it somewhere else - edit the path in the SteamAppsUpdatesControl.bat .
+If you want to place it somewhere else - edit the path in the SteamAppsUpdatesControl.bat and Steam-apps updates control.lnk .
 3. Place the Steam-apps updates control.lnk (shortcut) in a comfortable location for you (for example on Desktop).
 Start it in order to start the script.

 # Uninstalling